My Little Pony: Friendship Is Magic finale

-The three-part series finale of My Little Pony: Friendship Is Magic consisted of the ninth season's 24th, 25th and 26th episodes as well as the 219th, 220th and 221st overall: the two parts of "The Ending of the End" along with "The Last Problem".
-Broadcast in prime time on October 12, 2019, on Discovery Family, the finale was 90 minutes long and produced by Allspark Animation.
+The three-part series finale of My Little Pony: Friendship Is Magic comprised the 24th to 26th episodes of the ninth season and the 219th to 221st overall: the two parts of "The Ending of the End" along with "The Last Problem".
+The finale aired in prime time on Discovery Family on October 12, 2019, two days after the series' ninth anniversary.

 "The Ending of the End" follows Twilight Sparkle, Applejack, Rainbow Dash, Fluttershy, Rarity, Pinkie Pie—known collectively as the "Mane Six"— and their dragon friend Spike defending Equestria from their past enemies who are now united.
-"The Last Problem" is set years after the events of "The Ending of the End" when one of Twilight's students has a friendship problem.
-To solve it, Twilight recalls the moments she and the Mane Six spent together.
+"The Last Problem" is set years after the events of "The Ending of the End", wherein Twilight recounts her time with the Mane Six to one of her students experiencing a friendship problem.

 Plot

 The Ending of the End — Part 1

-On the day of Twilight's coronation, Chrysalis, Tirek, and Cozy Glow successfully unlock the power of Grogar's Bewitching Bell, allowing them to use it to make themselves all-powerful.
+On the day of Twilight's coronation, Queen Chrysalis, Lord Tirek, and Cozy Glow successfully unlock the power of Grogar's Bewitching Bell, allowing them to use it to make themselves all-powerful.
 They then betray Grogar and drain him of his magic, revealing him to be Discord in disguise the whole time.
 Discord travels to Canterlot and reveals to Twilight and her friends that he was the one who brought back King Sombra earlier and united all their other sworn villains, while explaining that his actions as Grogar were intended to prepare Twilight for her new role to fight against them working together to prove how good she is.
 Despite Discord's good intentions, Twilight, her friends, Princess Celestia and Princess Luna are horrified and furious by his foolish actions and poor planning of uniting their enemies, so Twilight rallies her friends and allies to prepare for the attack.
-The villains attack Equestria, with Cozy Glow invading Canterlot Castle and draining Celestia and Luna of their magic, Tirek defeating the Pillars, and Chrysalis ravaging the School of Friendship and capturing Starlight.
-They regroup at the castle, where they overpower Twilight and her friends and reveal that they have turned the pony races against each other, to prevent them from having any backup allies and spread distrust over the land so the magic of friendship won’t be strong enough to help them this time.
+The villains attack Equestria, with Cozy Glow invading Canterlot Castle and draining Celestia and Luna of their magic, Tirek defeating the Pillars, and Chrysalis ravaging the School of Friendship and capturing Starlight Glimmer.
+They regroup at the castle, where they overpower Twilight and her friends and reveal that they have turned the pony races against each other, to prevent them from having any backup allies and spread distrust over the land so that the magic of friendship won't be strong enough to help them this time.
 The villains prepare to destroy Twilight, but gets saved by Rarity.
 After her friends insist that she retreat, Twilight teleports away while the others are overwhelmed by the villains.